England FA Cup Women

 The WFA ran the competition for the first 23 editions, during which time Southampton won the cup eight times.
 The Football Association (FA) began administering English women's football in mid-1993.

 Arsenal holds the record for most titles overall, having won fourteen times.
-The current cup holders are Manchester United, who defeated Tottenham Hotspur 4–0 in the 2024 final to win their first FA Cup title.
+The current cup holders are Chelsea, who defeated Manchester United 3–0 in the 2025 final to win their sixth FA Cup title.

 History